Before you can use the Monitoring API, you must enable it and authorize users to access it.

 Enabling the API

-If you have not already installed the Cloud SDK on your workstation, see Google Cloud SDK.
+If you have not already installed the Google Cloud CLI on your workstation, see Installing the gcloud CLI.

-To see if the Monitoring API is enabled, run the following command on your workstation:
+To see if the Monitoring API is enabled, run the following command on your workstation, after replacing PROJECT_ID with the ID of the project for which you want to enable the API:

 monitoring.googleapis.comappears in the output, the API is enabled.

-If the API is not enabled, run the following command to enable it:
+If the API is not enabled, then run the following command to enable it:

 For more information, see